CityOfZion/neon-js/docs/elliptic-replacement.md

 - use `@noble/curves` rather than a local long-term fork;
 - keep the first implementation focused on `neon-core` curve/signing behavior;
-- preserve the existing Neon-JS public API unless a maintainer approves a behavior change.
+- avoid custom ECDSA implementation code for the legacy test-only nonce path.

 ## Explicit `k` Parameter